 That’s why you need to get your money to earn money for you.
 And that’s where investing comes in.

-Investing isn’t for just for “rich” people anymore.
+Investing isn’t just for “rich” people anymore.
+It’s for everyone, and in fact it’s how you can become a millionaire.

 Investing is even more important for people who don’t earn a lot of money.
 In fact, it may be the only way (without starting a business) for many working-class people to build the wealth and security they need to survive and retire in the future.

 So, yes.
 You should invest.
+If you’re thinking how to become a millionaire, it’s done through investing.
 Everyone should invest.
 It’s no longer an activity for rich people or something for you to “get around to someday.”

 In today’s world, investing money is as important as saving money was back in the 50’s.